Adams talks cops, Covid in Jamaica

 Tom Grech, president and CEO of the Queens Chamber of Commerce, also was in attendance and gave Adams high marks.

 “He’s a terrific mayor and it’s only been 12 hours,” Grech said.
-“The first thing he talked after roll call was helping businesses an Jamaica Avenue and Sutphin Boulevard; helping the [business improvement districts].”
+“The first thing he talked after roll call was helping businesses on Jamaica Avenue and Sutphin Boulevard; helping the BIDs,” or business improvement districts.

 (0) comments